lukesmurray/zustand-scoped/README.md

 const { getState, setState, subscribe } = vanillaStore;
 ```

-You can create a scoped store by called `.scoped(setOverride, getOverride, initialData)`.
+You can create a scoped store by called `createBearStore.scoped(setOverride, getOverride, initialData)`.
 See the section on scoped stores below.

 ### Optional Initial Data